113ll3/Ibmclouddocscli/plugins/catalogs/manage-catalogs.md

 ## ibmcloud catalog offering add-category
 {: #add-category-offering}

-Run the following command to add a category tag to an offering.
-You can provide either the category name or tag, which you can find by running ibmcloud catalog offering category-options.
-The Offerings must be placed in a category to be visible in the catalog.
+Run the following command to add a category tag to a product.
+You can provide either the category name or tag, which you can find by running the `ibmcloud catalog offering category-options` command.
+The products must be placed in a category to be visible in the catalog.

 ```
 ibmcloud catalog offering category-options [--output FORMAT]